-D. Losses from items which are excluded from the TAX may not be used to offset earned income or net profits.
+C. Losses from items or activities which are excluded from the TAX may not be used to offset earned income/compensation or net profits.

 SECTION 210.
-ALLOCATION/APPORTIONMENT OF EARNED INCOME TAX AND NET PROFITS TAX FOR NON-RESIDENTS.
+ALLOCATION/APPORTIONMENT OF EARNED INCOME/COMPENSATION TAX AND NET PROFITS TAX FOR NON-RESIDENTS.

-A. Earned income allocation: Apportionment of earned income tax to a non-resident's earnings generated from full time employment within one of our municipalities which taxes non-residents.
+A. Compensation allocation: Apportionment of earned income/compensation tax to a non-resident's earnings generated from full time employment within one of our municipalities which taxes non-residents.